Braves vs. Giants Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (14-4) will make his 26th start of the season.
+- Max Fried (4-1) will take the mound for the Braves, his 10th start of the season.

-- Strider has pitched five or more innings in two straight games and will look to extend that streak.
+- Fried has pitched five or more innings in two straight games and will look to extend that streak.

-- He is looking for his third appearance in a row with no earned runs allowed.
+- He has made nine appearances and finished four of them without allowing an earned run.

 |Opponent